-MRC has issued various sets of guidance concerning the use of animals in research, in addition to adopting policy and guidance from the National Centre for the Replacement, Refinement and Reduction of Animals in Research (NC3Rs).
+The Medical Research Council (MRC) has issued various sets of guidance concerning the use of animals in research, in addition to adopting policy and guidance from the National Centre for the Replacement, Refinement and Reduction of Animals in Research (NC3Rs).

 Home Office documents

 Responsibility in the use of animals in bioscience research